Info

 How does your insurance policy work?

 We offer an optional insurance package to cover minor damages to a machine.
 The cost is $25.00 per machine, which provides you with $300.00 coverage for any accidental damages.
-This insurance option is offered to protect the driver from the cost of minor scrapes, dents and breakages.
+This insurance option is offered to protect the driver from the cost of minor scrapes, dents, and breakages.
 For greater damage protection we offer a second option for $50 per sled, where you will be responsible for the first $3,500 of damage repairs and then thereafter all further costs will be taken care of by Rocky Mountain Riders.
 For Extreme Back Country Tours especially this package will reduce the damage deposit from $5000.00 to $3,500.00.

 Please note – you are liable for the full cost of repairs/replacements of the snowmobile if you elect not to purchase collision insurance for any damages that occur.
-In addition, you are liable for any damage caused to any other snowmobiles (in addition to the one on which you are riding) if that damage is as a result of your actions.
+In addition, you are liable for any damage caused to any other snowmobiles (in addition to the one on which you are riding) if that damage is a result of your actions.

 What is your cancellation policy?